LukeShortCloud/rootpages/src/ansible.rst

 -  entrypoint = Specify a shell command to run before starting the main `command`.
 This allows for checks to ensure dependencies are running.
 -  depends_on = The services/containers that this container requires before starting.
 This helps to start services in a specific sequence.
--  volumes = Define all of the bind mounts from the hypervisor to the Docker container.
+-  volumes = Define all of the bind mounts from the hypervisor to the docker container.
 -  volumes\_from = Mount some or all all the same mounts that another container is using.

-The Docker container(s) can be created after the ``container.yml`` file is completed to describe the container deployment.
+The docker container(s) can be created after the ``container.yml`` file is completed to describe the container deployment.

 .. code-block:: sh